datacarpentry/r-intro-geospatial/_episodes/03-data-structures-part1.md

 ~~~
-Error in nordic[, 1]: incorrect number of dimensions
+ Factor w/ 3 levels "Denmark","Norway",..: 1 3 2
 ~~~
-{: .error}
+{: .output}

-Each row is an *observation* of different variables, itself a data.frame, and thus can be composed of elements of different types.
+Each row is an *observation* of different variables, itself a data frame, and thus can be composed of elements of different types.